-Nowadays, there are medications that help reduce HIV viral load.
-Antiretroviral medicines are now available to help reduce the risk of HIV transmission and help boost the immunity of an infected person.
+Nowadays, there are medications that help reduce the HIV viral load.
+Antiretroviral medicines are now available to help reduce the risk of HIV transmission and boost the immunity of an infected person.
 This translates to an increase in the expected life expectancy of people living with HIV.

 HIV can lead to acquired immunodeficiency syndrome (AIDS), especially if left untreated.
 The condition also compromises a person’s immune system, making the person’s body susceptible to other infections.
-One of such infections is prostatitis which can cause erectile dysfunction.
+One of such infections is prostatitis, which can cause erectile dysfunction.

 Viral hepatitis can be transmitted via blood.
 This means a person can contract it by having unprotected sex or sharing needles with an infected person.